Performing a Chi-Square Goodness-of-Fit TestIn Exercises 7–16, (a... | Study Prep in Pearson+

 In Exercises 7–16, (a) identify the claim and state H₀ and Hₐ, (b) find the critical value and identify the rejection region, (c) find the chi-square test statistic, (d) decide whether to reject or fail to reject the null hypothesis, and (e) interpret the decision in the context of the original claim.

-Births by Day of the Week A doctor claims that the number of births by day of the week is uniformly distributed.
-To test this claim, you randomly select 700 births from a recent year and record the day of the week on which each takes place.
+Homicides by Month A researcher claims that the number of homicide crimes in California by month is uniformly distributed.
+To test this claim, you randomly select 2000 homicides from a recent year and record the month when each happened.
 The table shows the results.
-At α=0.10, test the doctor’s claim.
-(Adapted from National Center for Health Statistics)
+At α=0.10, test the researcher’s claim.
+(Adapted from California Department of Justice)

 Verified video answer for a similar problem: